makersacademy/bowling-challenge/README.md

 A JavaScript Ten-Pin Bowling game with score calculation and generation of random rolls.
 The UI allows a roll to be generated on the click of a button and the bowling alley image is updated according to the number of pins hit and reset at the end of the frame.

-Prior to first shot...
+Prior to taking first turn...

 ![alt text](https://github.com/ratcliffetj/ten-pin-bowling/blob/master/images/Screenshot%202020-04-15%20at%2013.05.18.png "Example")

-After first shot...
+After taking first turn...
 ![alt text](https://github.com/ratcliffetj/ten-pin-bowling/blob/master/images/Screenshot%202020-04-15%20at%2013.05.29.png "Example")

 ## App setup